Attendance and Professionalism

 - Observance of religious holidays

-- A note from the student's religious institution should be delivered to OSA at least 2 weeks in advance of the anticipated absence
+- Documentation from a formal leader of the student's faith, with no familial relationship, must be delivered to OSA at least 1 week in advance of the anticipated absence

 - Presenting research conducted as a UMSOM student at a recognized national or international meeting

-- Confirmation of the presentation with location, dates and times should be delivered to OSA at least 2 weeks in advance of the anticipated absence
+- Confirmation of the presentation with location, dates and times must be delivered to OSA at least 2 weeks in advance of the anticipated absence

-- Seeking urgent medical care during small group or obtaining medical care available only during the time of the small group activity
+- Seeking urgent medical care during class; Scheduled medical care which is available only during class

-- A note from the health care provider should be delivered to OSA on the first day a student returns to school
+- Documentation from the health care provider must be delivered to OSA on the first day the student returns to school

 - Significant medical issues

-- Students are able to use a maximum of 2 days each academic year for medical absences recommended by their health care provider
+- Students may use a maximum of 2 days each academic year for medical absences recommended by their health care provider

 Attendance and punctuality during all aspects of clinical clerkships and rotations are expected and considered an important part of a student's evaluation.
 Students, like house staff, are expected to fulfill their educational responsibilities and their patient care responsibilities; they are accorded real roles and form an integral part of the hospital team.